DingyiYang/Awesome-Story-Evaluation/README.md

 # Awesome-Story-Evaluation
 🔥 We release a survey paper for story evaluation: [What Makes a Good Story?
 A Survey of Story Evaluation]().

-🌟 In this repository, we introduce main contents in our survey, and provide detailed collections of:
+🌟 In this repository, we introduce the main contents of our survey and provide detailed collections of:
 - Story generation benchmarks
 - Story evaluation benchmarks
 - Metrics that are proposed or can be adopted for story evaluation.